-Mindmapping is a technique where one iteratively draws a diagram with information, and links those pieces of information together with connections.
-It's a very powerful technique which you can use when trying to tackle complex problem areas, such as new ideas, studying of new subjects, analysis of problems, organizing, writing, decision-making, etc.
+Mindmapping is a very powerful technique which you can use when trying to tackle complex problem areas, such as new ideas, studying of new subjects, analysis of problems, organizing, writing, decision-making, etc.

 - a big piece of paper

 Don’t bother with a pencil and an eraser - if you make an error, just smudge it over and rewrite.
 Also, don’t try to make your mindmap a masterpiece of art!

 As an example, suppose you are tasked with creating a new toy for puppies.
 You’ve never had a dog, don’t know what makes them tick, and generally don’t know where to aim, so you want to analyze things first.
 You’ll try to figure out what a “puppy” is through mindmapping.

 Start by making a bubble with the word “puppy” in it.
 This is the thing you should focus on when building the map.

 Next, you add new information by creating new branches which emanate from the main bubble.
 The branches collect related information and can contain new branches.